rwenz3l/quote-of-the-day/README.md

 > "You ever send a text that's so risky, you clean your entire house?"

 > I'm not a lawyer, but recently I did watch the movie Legally Blond.. <legal advice here>.

+> You rarely, if ever, need Leetcode.
+What you need is to understand deeply what you should be building so you don’t waste everyone’s time!
+> hn u/mountainriver